Deep Ice Fishing is a really cool photo manipulation project that Carlos Jiménez Varela created and shared on his Behance profile.

-Week five and another image done.
+Week five and another image is done.
 This time I went back in time and attempted a recreation of those crazy light effects I used to do in Photoshop back in 2006-2009.
-The main reason I wanted to do this was because I found out that with the new version of Photoshop we can now apply multiple layer styles, like multiple gradients, shadows, and inner shadows.
+The main reason I wanted to do this was that I found out that with the new version of Photoshop we can now apply multiple layer styles, like multiple gradients, shadows, and inner shadows.
 That is something I always wanted to have and it's finally here.
 It saves so much time and also adds so much more power to one of my favorite features in Photoshop.

 I started in Photoshop with a simple gradient from a super dark grey almost black to #453513